 Regarding securing LTL capacity, 50% of survey respondents found it sometimes a problem, while 42% indicated it’s rarely or never a problem, and 8% usually or always had issues.
 Carrier availability, unauthorized accessorial charges, carriers missing same-day pickups, expected delivery time/date delays, driver shortages, terminal shortages and delays, and difficulties finding surge support all thwarted LTL capacity, according to respondents.

 Respondents advised several approaches for shippers to secure LTL capacity with LTL carriers: Book out as far as possible, achieve better forecasting, push for core carrier programs, arrange needs earlier in the day, drop trailers with multiple carriers, partner with brokers and asset-based suppliers, and share lane forecasts and demands to secure LTL capacity.

 And while many LTL shippers said they’re working with LTL carriers on a contractual basis, the LTL spot market is quite active: 37% of respondents indicated they secure loads and capacity via the spot market, 36% noted it’s less than once a week, 26% said that it’s monthly (or more), and 10% said they rarely use spot capacity (once every two weeks to less than once per month).

 In the long run, it’s a good idea to invest in better tools and focus on things like better communications with carriers and advanced planning.
 If you manage your network well, you will wring as much profit as you can out of it, which measures how well you are operating your network.
-LTL carriers that use dynamic pricing tools like FreightIQ from Optym have happier customers.
-FreightIQ helps LTL carriers find, design, and implement the best rates for every facet of their network.
-Contact FreightIQ today.
+LTL carriers that use dynamic pricing tools like FreightiQ from Optym have happier customers.
+FreightiQ helps LTL carriers find, design, and implement the best rates for every facet of their network.